bauer-jan/whatsapp-agent/README.md

 Tools from `admin` servers are only available to the admin user.
 Tools from `public` servers are available to everyone — same rules as native tools.

 If a server fails to start, the agent logs the error and continues with the remaining servers.
 No MCP servers configured?
 The agent behaves exactly as before.

+## Design decisions

+**Session-per-phone isolation** — Each phone number gets its own Strands agent instance with separate conversation history via `FileSessionManager`.
+No cross-contamination.

+**Agent decides when to respond** — The agent receives messages as context and explicitly calls `reply` or `write_message` tools to send.
+If it has nothing to say, it stays silent.
+No auto-forwarding.

+**Zero-cost context injection** — Your outgoing messages (DMs and group chats) are written directly to the session history without triggering an LLM call.
+The agent sees them as prior context next time it responds.

+**It becomes someone** — On first run, the agent starts a conversation with you (BOOTSTRAP.md) to figure out its name, personality, and vibe.
+Then it writes its own SOUL.md.
+From that point on, it has a persistent identity.

+**Filesystem as Persona** — The agent's identity and behavior are plain markdown files on disk.
+No database.
+The agent reads them on every message and can update them at runtime.

+**Per-task heartbeat scheduling** — Background tasks defined in HEARTBEAT.md run on individual intervals (`[every N min]` syntax).
+The agent can check in or do anything else autonomously while nobody's talking to it.

+**WhatsApp LID resolution** — WhatsApp may deliver messages with a LID (Linked ID) instead of the sender's phone number.
+The poll loop transparently resolves LIDs to real phone numbers using the chat JID, so routing and session isolation work correctly regardless.

 ## Quick start